oyster-catcher/HopperGuidance/README.md

 - Idle attitude angle - If the craft is pointing more this angle away from the required direction of thrust then idle the engine at 0.1% thrust.
 This prevent the craft thrusting in the wrong direction and waits of it to point correctly
 - Err.
 Position gain - Sets the velocity to aim to close the position error.
 If set of 1 then when 1m aware aim for a velocity of 1m/s towards the target.
 0.2 to 0.4 are good values.
 - Velocity gain - If set of 1 then when the target velocity is out by 1m/s than accelerate at 1m/s2
-- Extra thrust angle - An extra allowance for attitude beyond used in the solution to allow some correction back on track.
-So the allow attitude angle from vertical in flight is max_thrust_angle+extra_thrust_angle

-Heres a diagram to explain some of the parameter
+Heres a diagram to explain some of the parameters

 ![](docs/Diagram.png)